nolanlawson/css-talk-2022/markdown.md

 Well, one thing you can do to reduce style calculation costs is to remove unused CSS.
 (The example shows a screenshot from Chrome Dev Tools "Coverage" tool.)

-This is a really important point, because it's an area where unused CSS is actually different from unused JavaScript.
-Both cost you in terms of transfer time, and JavaScript costs you in terms of parse and compile time, but unused CSS costs you in terms of parse, compile, _and_ in making all of your style calculations slower.
-After all, the browser doesn't _know_ your selectors are unused until it runs the style calculation algorithm!
-This can actually end up costing you multiple times over the lifetime of your page for every style recalculation, or in cases of layout thrashing (which I'll get to later).
+After all, the browser doesn't _know_ your CSS is unused until it runs the algorithm to determine that it's unused.
+And it may have to run this algorithm every time something on the page changes.
+So unused CSS can cost you on the main thread throughout the lifetime of your web app.

 So trim that unused CSS!